Lawrence + Memorial Emergency Services

 With locations in New London and Groton, emergency medical care at L+M combines state-of-the-art technology, time-saving processes and personal attention, always with the goal of giving each patient the correct care in the fastest and most effective manner.

 L+M’s emergency capabilities are among the most sophisticated in the region, with, for example, the only emergency angioplasty program for heart attack victims in all of eastern Connecticut.
-L+M also has an award-winning Stroke Center, extensive diagnostic imaging capabilities (such as CT and MRI), and a new, separate Pediatric Emergency Department operating at least five days a week from 3 to 11 p.m.
+L+M also has an award-winning Stroke Center, extensive diagnostic imaging capabilities (such as CT and MRI), and a new, separate Pediatric Emergency Department operating seven days a week from 3 to 11 p.m.

 All L+M Emergency Services physicians are board-certified in emergency medicine, and many of our nurses are certified in emergency nursing.
 Innovative programs in our emergency rooms, such as “Doc-in-Triage” and “FastER Care,” have led to increased patient satisfaction.